America is better positioned to prosper when its people can contribute to its growth and be paid fairly for their contributions.

 As we build, the investments we make in union labor have incredible effects on our communities.
 We can show that communities with more union jobs have lower crime rates, and politicians need to know that.
 We can show that communities with more union jobs have better schools, and politicians need to know that.
 We can show that communities with more union jobs have healthier people, and politicians need to know that.

-It’s an election year, and that’s a big opportunity for the Southwest Regional Council of Carpenters.
 We are ready to lead by sharing a clear vision for a better future through union labor.
 We can prove that union jobs are the way forward, and we will support those candidates who are ready to fight for that better future with union labor.